Sanix-Darker/crapo/README.md

 # Launch this file, il you are a linux user and follow instructions
 starter_for_linux.sh

-# Launch this file, il you are a WINDOWS user and follow instructions
+# if you are a WINDOWS user
-starter_for_windows.bat
+# open the Cmd in this folder
+python start.py

 ```

 #### CLI Usage